Tarina03/mastercard_fraud_detection/README.md

   - Encoding categorical features created excessive columns
   - Increased dimensionality

-### Visualizations

 ### Potential Next Steps

-**Hyperparameter Tuning**
+- **Hyperparameter Tuning**

   Explore optimizing hyperparameters for algorithms like XGBoost, Random Forest, and Neural Network using techniques such as:
   Grid Search or Random Search

   Example parameters to tune:
   For XGBoost: Learning rate, max depth, subsample ratio For Neural Networks: Number of hidden layers, activation functions, learning rate

-**Feature Engineering**
+- **Feature Engineering**

   Include/Exclude Features:
   Evaluate the importance of each feature using techniques like feature importance.
   Experiment with removing less influential features or combining features to create new ones.